zamuz/QuickAuth4/README.md

 The authentication codes are based on time and timezones are also automatically handled.
 (In case of time zone errors, just reboot your phone and watch.)

-There's a [great guide by Adam Zeis](http://www.connectedly.com/how-get-your-two-step-verification-codes-your-pebble) that explains how to setup the app to work with your Google account.

 Happy two-factoring!